vimal-java-dev/vimal-java-developer/README.md

 ```
 ---

-- 🔭 I’m currently working on an open source contribution...
+- 🔭 I’m currently working on an open source contribution.
-- 🌱 I’m currently learning data structures and algorithms...
+- 🌱 I’m currently learning data structures and algorithms.
-- 👯 I’m looking to collaborate on **Java tech stack people** and Start-Up, Product Based environment for open end discussion...
+- 👯 I’m looking to collaborate on Java Tech Stack people and Start-Up, Product Based environment for open end discussion.
-- 🤔 I’m looking for help with DSA and System Design network for dominating the market using **"THE TECHNOLOGY"**...
+- 🤔 I’m looking for help with DSA and System Design network for dominating the market using "THE TECHNOLOGY".
-- 💬 Ask me about J2SE and J2EE...
+- 💬 Ask me about J2SE and J2EE.

 ---
 ```